nmonastyrskyi/signup-form/README.md

 - 🧩 Granular field components composition
 - 🔧 Polymorphic props typing for Button component
 - ✨ Email error message animation
+- 🌟 Easter egg: Click the star below the signup button to open the stars configuration (only in the `custom-stars` branch)

 ## Project Structure
 ```